Yantrio/mcp-gopls/TESTING.md

 - **FindReferences**: Returns all locations where a symbol is used
 - **GetDiagnostics**: Returns compilation errors/warnings with severity
 - **Hover**: Returns type signature and documentation
+- **RenameSymbol**: Returns all files and locations where edits would be made, with a count of total edits
 - Other tools return "Not implemented" (stubs for future work)